schluppeck/zamboni-2016/README.md

 ## Implementation of the model

-If you just want to have a quick look at an example output from running one of the notebooks, you have a look at [a rendered version in HTML](zamboni-et-al-model.html).
+If you just want to have a quick look at an example output from running one of the notebooks, you have a look at [a rendered version in the github preview](zamboni-et-al-model.ipynb).

 To run the model and visualize the data: